shipitsteven/resume/README.md

 ## Summary

-- Software Engineering with background in scientific data production and analysis.
+- Software Engineer with background in scientific data production and analysis.
 - Experienced with object-oriented programming in Java; versed in modern web technologies and frameworks; working knowledge in SQL and NoSQL databases; familiar with CI/CD and QC practices.
 - Quick to learn new libraries and frameworks.
 Excellent written and verbal communication.
 Tier 1 federal security clearance.